About Veteran

 Bob Lewis, Bob Copper, Louie Fuller, Gordon Hall, Ron Spicer and John Copper at the launch of 'When the May is all in Bloom' held at the Central Club, Peacehaven,1995.
 Photo: John Howson

 After releasing 40 albums on cassette, including four doubles, all the production is now on CD.
-There are now over twenty CDs in this catalogue featuring some of the best and most interesting traditional music and singing from both England and Ireland including: songs and melodeon music from the label's home county of Suffolk, country dance and stepdance music from remote Dartmoor villages, classic traditional singing from Sussex as well as fine examples from the great Northern Irish singing traditions.
+There are now over forty CDs in this catalogue featuring some of the best and most interesting traditional music and singing from both England and Ireland including: songs and melodeon music from the label's home county of Suffolk, country dance and stepdance music from remote Dartmoor villages, classic traditional singing from Sussex as well as fine examples from the great Northern Irish singing traditions.

 Antrim singer and tin whistle player John Kennedy receives a framed copy of his CD 'The Girls along the Road' during the album launch at the Ennistymon Singing Weekend, Co.
 Clare 1999.
 Photo source: Unknown